dask/dask/docs/source/institutional-faq.rst

 -  Dask is more Python native, Spark is Scala/JVM native with Python bindings.

-   Python users may find Dask more comfortable for a variety of reasons, but Dask is only useful for Python users, where Spark can also be used from JVM languages.
+   Python users may find Dask more comfortable, but Dask is only useful for Python users, while Spark can also be used from JVM languages.

--  Dask is one component in the broader Python ecosystem alongside libraries like Numpy, Pandas, and Scikit-Learn, while Spark is an all-in-one re-implementation.
+-  Dask is one component in the broader Python ecosystem alongside libraries like Numpy, Pandas, and Scikit-Learn, while Spark is an all-in-one system that re-invents much of the Python world in a single package.

    This means that it's often easier to compose Dask with new problem domains, but also that you need to install multiple things (like Dask and Pandas or